AprilWei001/NIM/README.md

 *step 3 is automated by first outputing the range of all pruned-in SNP (with `getSuisieRange.m`) then looping through 3.1-3.3.* with bash script

 4. Analyze all Susie output with `getSusieStats.m`

+#### GWAS significant NIMs
+1. GWAS with plink, then extrat significant NIMs with P < 10^(-10) with `getSignificantSNPs.m`

+2. For each GWAS signficant NIM

+        2.1 Output the 200 kb region surrounding this NIM 2.2 Run SuSiE on the 200kb region surrounding the NIM with script `runSusie.R`

+3. Analyze all Susie output with `getSusieStats.m`

+#### Sliding window analysis

+1. Divide genomes into 200kb windows with 100kb step size.
+2. For each window:
+        2.1 Output the 200 kb region
+        2.2 Run SuSiE on the 200kb region with script `runSusie.R`
+3. Analyze all Susie output with `getSusieStats.m`

 ```diff
 - note to self: